 - Your customer was not satisfied with your product/service,

 - Your customer never received the product/service they paid for,

 - Your customer does not recognize the charge on their bank statement.

 Protecting yourself from chargebacks really involves little more than the kind of good customer service actions you are no doubt taking today:

-	- When setting up your Payments by Wave account, ensure you choose a Bank Statement Descriptor that accurately reflects your business.
+- When setting up your Wave Payments account, ensure you choose a Bank Statement Descriptor that accurately reflects your business.
 If your customer clearly recognizes your business name on your bank statement, they are much less likely to question the transaction.

 - Have a written agreement with your customers.
-Preferably, this would be a signed document that outlines the full terms of service, what is to be expected of your product, and any Return/Refund policies.
-Creating a follow-up survey or email to confirm satisfaction with the product/service can help to identify any issues before they reaches the Chargeback level, and also be valuable evidence in your favor if your customer does choose to issue a dispute.
+This would be a signed document that outlines the full terms of service, what is expected of your product, and any return/refund policies.
+Creating a follow-up survey or email to confirm satisfaction with the product/service can help to identify any issues before they reach the Chargeback level, and also be valuable evidence in your favor if your customer does choose to issue a dispute.

 - Keep good records of correspondence with your customers (the more through text the better!).
 If you do receive a chargeback, it will be your job as the merchant to provide evidence to Wave in order to dispute the chargeback on your behalf.
 In order to build the best case possible, in addition to the items outlined above, on-going correspondence through email or text message can be very helpful in closing a dispute in your favour.

-	One common type of fraud catches out more new card merchants than any other.
+One common type of fraud catches more new card merchants than any other.
 It goes like this: a new customer contacts you; they are very keen to purchase your product or service.
-(In fact, they may be in a great hurry!)
-To help them purchase from you, they are going to ask you to pay someone else on their behalf for a service that is somehow related to what you are selling.
+(In fact, they may even be in a great hurry.)
+To help them purchase from you, they ask you to pay someone else on their behalf for a service that is somehow related to what you are selling.
 Of course, they will pay you the extra for the third-party service on their credit card.